 - Should you upgrade: No

-The Series 7 lacks the Series 8’s temperature sensor, which powers more insightful menstrual cycle tracking, and those other upgrades mentioned above.
+The Series 7 lacks the temperature sensor in the Series 8, which powers more insightful menstrual cycle tracking, and those other upgrades mentioned above.
 However, given that it features the same design as the two models that succeeded it, it still holds up in most cases.

 Like with the Series 8, this is only worth upgrading if you have your eye on the Ultra 2.
 And given that next year’s watchOS 12 upgrade will likely be the last major software update it can handle, it’s not one we recommend buying second-hand with great conviction.